Collecting Both Workers’ Compensation and Retirement

 Medical Benefits vs. Wage-Replacement Benefits

 Wage-replacement benefits compensate you for lost income due to work-related injuries or illness.
-If you retire, whether voluntarily or involuntarily, you might lose some or all of these benefits because you have left the workforce.
+If you retire voluntarily or involuntarily, you might lose some or all of these benefits because you have left the workforce.
 In essence, you’re not losing wages due to your injury because you’re no longer actively earning.
 However, this is not an absolute rule, and individual circumstances can impact this outcome.

 Medical benefits, on the other hand, cover the cost of treatment for work-related injuries or illnesses.
 These benefits are generally not impacted by your retirement status.
 The underlying rationale is that your retirement does not change the fact that your injury occurred on the job.
 Therefore, you are still entitled to have your work-related medical expenses covered by workers’ compensation.